 At TECCA, we want you to succeed!
-If you are having any issues, your primary contact is your homeroom teacher.
-You should always contact your student's homeroom teacher with any question or concern.
+If you are having any issues, your primary contact is a student's homeroom teacher for all non academic concerns.
 Your Homeroom Teacher is the student/family's primary point of contact and can always point you in the appropriate direction.
-Homeroom Teachers are assigned upon enrollment, and will reach out to families to conduct a Welcome Call, which provides an orientation to all-things TECCA.
+Homeroom Teachers are assigned upon enrollment, and will host introductory welcome meetings for their homeroom several times at the start of each semester, which provides an orientation to all-things TECCA.
 Families may also utilize Connexus Help, which has a wealth of information.
 To get to Connexus Help, select the MORE tab on your toolbar in Connexus and then select the Help button.
 If you need Connexus login or Connexus technical support, please Technical Support at 800-382-6010 or send a Webmail message to Technical Support.

 To get to know your student's teacher(s), view the Teacher Communication "Data View" to view their profile.
 To access this Data View, select your student's name from your homepage.
 From there, you will see the courses your student is taking.
-Select the courses your student is taking.
-Select the communication information.
+Select the icon beside the teacher's name, and then select and view the teacher's Teacher Communication information.